Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 - Schedule payment – schedule payments based on due date and cash flow

-- Pay the bill – via bank transfer, batch payment, or direct debit
+- Pay the bill – via bank transfer, batch run, or direct debit

-- Reconcile the payment – match the bank transaction to the bill during reconciliation
+- Reconcile – match the bank transaction to the bill during bank reconciliation

-Each step is tracked in your Xero account with a full audit trail.
-Your accountant can see the complete accounts payable history for any supplier at any time.
+Each step is tracked with a full audit trail.
+Your accountant can see the complete accounting history for any contact at any time.

 - Go to Business > Bills to pay and click New Bill

-- Enter the invoice date, due date, and the supplier’s invoice reference number
+- Enter the invoice date, due date, and reference number

 - Add line items with account codes and tax rates

-- Attach a copy of the supplier invoice (PDF or image)
+- Attach a copy of the document (PDF or image)

 - Click Approve

-The approved bill appears in your accounts payable immediately.
-Xero tracks the due date and shows the bill in your Aged Payables report, so you always know what’s outstanding.
+The approved bill appears in Bills to Pay immediately.
+The system tracks the due date and lists the bill in Aged Payables, so you always know what’s outstanding.

-Email or upload supplier invoices to Hubdoc.
-It automatically extracts the key data – supplier name, amount, date, invoice number – and creates a draft bill in your Xero account.
+Email or upload supplier bills to Hubdoc.
+It extracts the key data and creates a draft entry in your Xero account.
 You review and approve.
-This automates the most tedious part of accounts payable: data entry.
+This is the simplest way to automate AP for most small businesses, and it cuts manual errors significantly.

-Hubdoc can automate 60-70% of your invoice processing.
-For a business handling 50+ supplier invoices per month, that saves hours of manual work every week.
+Hubdoc handles 60-70% of routine bills.
+For a business processing 50+ invoices a month, that saves hours every week.

 Dext (formerly Receipt Bank)

-More advanced AP automation with higher accuracy for complex invoices.
-Dext handles multi-line invoices, foreign currency bills, and credit notes.
-It’s the best accounts payable software add-on for businesses processing high volumes.
+More advanced AP automation with higher accuracy on complex invoices.
+Dext handles multi-line bills, foreign currency, and credit notes.
+It’s a popular accounts payable software add-on for businesses processing high volumes.

 Lightyear

-Specialises in accounts payable automation with three-way matching: the AP system checks the supplier invoice against your purchase order and delivery note before approving payment.
+Lightyear specialises in three-way matching: it checks the bill against your purchase order and delivery note before approving payment.
 This catches discrepancies before you pay.

 ApprovalMax